croaky/blog/articles/ruby/test.md

 end
 ```

-Factories provide defaults and return `Data` objects with attribute accessors.
+Factories provide defaults and return `Data` objects
+with attribute accessors.

 ## Stubs

-The framework has built-in stubs for isolating collaborators.
+The framework has built-in stubs to isolate collaborators.
-All stubs are "spies" whose method calls can be verified.
+All stubs are "spies" whose method calls can be asserted.
 Use them via dependency injection:

 ```ruby